 The trail extends from the parking area on the north side of the highway, climbing through the forest to a junction about a half-mile up.
 Stay to the left to continue along the Wenatchee Ridge.
 From November to April, Sno-Park permits can be purchased on the Washington State Parks website.
 Your best bet for lodging will be in Cle Elum or Ellensburg south of Blewett Pass on Interstate 90, but if you’re headed north, then you might want to check out Wedge Mountain Inn on Highway 2 in Peshastin, WA.

-4. Snowshoe to June Lake — Mount St. Helens National Volcanic Monument
+4. Cross-country ski to June Lake — Mount St. Helens National Volcanic Monument

 Driving distance from Seattle: 3.5 hours, 184 miles

 In the southern foothills of Mount St. Helens, an active volcano that famously erupted in 1980 and most recently in 2008, June Lake is a popular destination for snowshoers and cross-country skiers.
 To reach June Lake, take SR 503 east out of Cougar, Washington, for about seven miles, then turn north onto Forest Road 83 and follow it until you reach the Marble Mountain Sno-Park parking lot.

 At the parking lot, put on your snowshoes and take Pine Marten Trail #245E northwest into the woods.
 You’ll rejoin the road to cross Lake Creek, then cut back into the trees as you turn off Pine Marten Trail onto the June Lake Trailhead Road.
 From there, follow the creek north for a little over a mile until you reach June Lake.
 Once there, you’ll want to take pictures of the icy waterfall on the far side of the lake.
 This is a good place to have a snack and admire the view.